-A credentialed tax preparers with 2 or more years of tax experience can find job postings with salaries ranging from $45,000.00 to $80,000.00 /year.
+A credentialed tax preparer with 2 or more years of tax experience can find job postings with salaries ranging from $45,000 to $80,000 a year.
 Career opportunities range from hourly to salary with both full-time and seasonal part-time work.
 Being bilingual is always a plus in the tax field!

 Working as a bookkeeper you would help manage finances and records of various business clients, process Federal and State notices, prepare tax returns, create financial reports as well as other common bookkeeping duties.
 Working in an accounting department you would regularly communicate with employees, vendors, and customers to ensure accuracy of financial transactions and records.
 Based on recent job openings, salary ranges in private practice between $35,000 - $100,000 a year.

 Each year, thousands of nonresident aliens become gainfully employed in the United States.
 Thousands more own rental property or earn interest or dividends from U.S. investments.
-Working as an enrolled agent for an International Tax Advisor, you can work preparing tax returns for American's living overseas and help those that have foreign interest in entities outside the U.S. Serving an international client base, this type of career lends itself most often to a telecommuting career.
+Working as an enrolled agent for an International Tax Advisor, you can prepare tax returns for Americans living overseas and help those that have foreign interest in entities outside the U.S. Serving an international client base, this type of career lends itself most often to a telecommuting career.

-You will also fill out financial forms (assets and liabilities, income and expenses), and cross reference this information with pertinent financial documents per IRS guidelines and substantiation.
+You will also fill out financial forms (assets and liabilities, income and expenses), and cross-reference this information with pertinent financial documents per IRS guidelines.
 Much of your work will require meticulous records keeping as you prepare and draft IRS correspondences.